Mancasvel/taply/README.md

 }
 \`\`\`

-## 🚀 Despliegue
+## 🚀 Deployment

-### Vercel (Recomendado)
+### Vercel (Recommended)

-1. Haz push de tu código a GitHub
+1. Push your code to GitHub
-2. Importa el proyecto en [Vercel](https://vercel.com)
+2. Import the project in [Vercel](https://vercel.com)
-3. Añade las variables de entorno en la configuración de Vercel
+3. Add environment variables in Vercel configuration
-4. Despliega automáticamente
+4. Deploy automatically

-### Otras plataformas
+### Other platforms
 - Netlify
 - Railway
 - Render
 - DigitalOcean App Platform

-**Importante**: No olvides configurar las variables de entorno en tu plataforma de hosting.
+**Important**: Don't forget to configure environment variables on your hosting platform.

-## 🔒 Seguridad
+## 🔒 Security

-- Las variables de entorno nunca se commitean al repositorio
+- Environment variables are never committed to the repository
-- Las validaciones de datos se hacen tanto en cliente como en servidor
+- Data validation is done on both client and server
-- Los emails se almacenan en minúsculas para evitar duplicados
+- Emails are stored in lowercase to avoid duplicates
-- El endpoint de estadísticas debe protegerse con autenticación en producción
+- The statistics endpoint should be protected with authentication in production

-## 🎯 Próximos Pasos
+## 🎯 Next Steps

-- [ ] Implementar sistema de autenticación para admin
+- [ ] Implement admin authentication system
-- [ ] Dashboard para visualizar prerregistros
+- [ ] Dashboard to visualize pre-registrations
-- [ ] Sistema de notificaciones por email
+- [ ] Email notification system
-- [ ] A/B testing de CTAs
+- [ ] A/B testing of CTAs
-- [ ] Analytics y tracking de conversiones
+- [ ] Analytics and conversion tracking
-- [ ] Sistema de referidos
+- [ ] Referral system
-- [ ] Integración con CRM
+- [ ] CRM integration

-## 🤝 Contribuciones
+## 🤝 Contributions

-Este es un proyecto privado de Taply.
-Para contribuir, contacta con el equipo de desarrollo.
+This is a private Taply project.
+To contribute, contact the development team.

-## 📄 Licencia
+## 📄 License

 © 2025 Taply.
-Todos los derechos reservados.
+All rights reserved.

-## 📞 Contacto
+## 📞 Contact

-Para más información sobre Taply, visita nuestra landing page o contáctanos a través de nuestras redes sociales.
+For more information about Taply, visit our landing page or contact us through our social networks.

 ---

-**Desarrollado con ❤️ para el profesional del futuro**
+**Developed with ❤️ for the professional of the future**